Bag-Labs/greenhouse-job-board/README.txt

 *	If you don't want application forms to display and simply want to display listings, just add the `hide_forms` attribute
 *	ex. `[greenhouse hide_forms="true"]`

+Sort Jobs

+*	Want to sort the jobs listed in your job board?
+*	Add the orderby attribute to the shortcode.
+*	Values allowed:	title, date, id, department, office, location and random.
+*	For example: `[greenhouse orderby="title"]`
+*	Need to customize the order more?
+*	There is an order attribute as well, supported values: DESC (default) and ASC.
+*	There is a sticky option as well, force a single job to the top or bottom of the board.
+*	Sticky attribute format: 'top' or 'bottom' followed by a pipe '|' and then the id for the job to stick.
+*	For example: `[greenhouse orderby="department" order="ASC" sticky="top|18590"]`

 == Coming Soon ==